 Channel internal communications: One of the essential elements to realize the full potential of branding is to make branding an organizational wide discipline that cuts across functional silos.
 The fundamental impediment to such an exercise is the lack of proper internal communications between departments and functional units.
 Branding, through its overarching message will be the ideal agent to bring together employees from all functions and enhance internal communications.

 Align internal stakeholders around the brand mission: Branding calls for a paradigm shift in the way branding has been practiced among the companies.
 For branding to become an organization wide comprehensive discipline, it has to start with its internal stakeholders, mainly the employees.
 The core brand identity and the brand mission should become the underlying theme of all activities the company undertakes.
-This not only ensures a proper channelling of organizational resources but will also bring employees around the idea through consistent brand messages.
+This not only ensures a proper channeling of organizational resources but will also bring employees around the idea through consistent brand messages.

 Fuel innovation to stay on the cutting edge: In this over competitive business world, even though branding provides a firm platform for companies to carve a competitive position, it does not always ensure sustainable competitive advantage.
 Constant innovation to be at the leading edge of technology would be essentially required.
 Branding, with its holistic perspective and the power to drive cross functional ideas should work as an enabler to innovation.